Last updated: June 24, 2022

 Dogs: | Not allowed |

-To get there, simply follow Bunnerong Road or Anzac Parade to La Perouse Point.
-The best spot to park your car is right in front of Cann Park where you can enjoy four hours of free parking.
+To get there, follow Bunnerong Road or Anzac Parade to La Perouse Point, where you’ll find ample parking right in front of Cann Park.

 - Congwong Beach